 Best Design: Costway Retro Countertop Microwave Oven

-If you want to step away from stainless steel or black for a microwave with a unique aesthetic, opt for the 900-watt Costway Retro Countertop Microwave.
+If you want to step away from stainless steel or black for a microwave with a unique aesthetic, opt for the Costway Retro Countertop Microwave.
 Available in aqua and white, both with a large silver knob and handle, this microwave would fit perfectly into mid-century model decor.

 Easy to operate, there are eight cooking options including ones for meat, beverages, pizza, fish, and vegetables.
-The removable turntable assures your food cooks evenly and makes the appliance easier to clean.
+The removable 10.5-inch turntable assures your food cooks evenly and makes the appliance easier to clean.
 With five different heat levels, as well as a child lock—since this microwave does look a little bit like a toy—it has many of the features you’d expect on an appliance designed for the kitchens of today.

 What to Look for When Buying a Microwave